 For simple drug possession cases, the government will often agree to diversion, which can include some combination of community service, drug treatment, or both.
 Diversion allows criminal defendants to resolve cases short of taking a plea or going to trial.
-The government requires the defendant to complete conditions and if the defendant complies, the government will dismiss the case.
+The government requires the defendant to complete conditions, and if the defendant complies, the government will dismiss the case.
 D.C.
 Superior Court also has a specialized court for some eligible defendants called drug court that allows for successful drug treatment to lead to getting the charges dismissed.

 Possession with Intent to Distribute

-Possession with intent to distribute is a felony in the District of Columbia.
-Possession with intent to distribute is exactly what its described as: possession illegal drugs with the intent to sell or give them away.
-Accordingly, to prosecute someone for that crime, the government needs what is called “indicia of sale” to demonstrate the drug possessor’s mindset is beyond just wanting to use the drugs.
+Possession with intent to distribute is a felony in DC.
+Possession with intent to distribute means exactly that: possession of illegal drugs with the intent to sell or give them away.
+Accordingly, to prosecute someone for possession with intent to distribute, the government needs what is called “indicia of sale” to demonstrate the drug possessor’s mindset is beyond just wanting to use the drugs.

-Distribution of a Controlled substance
+Distribution of a Controlled Substance

-Given recent changes in marijuana law in the District of Columbia, if the substance is marijuana, the rules are different.
+Given recent changes in marijuana law in DC, if the substance is marijuana, the rules are different.
 Marijuana remains illegal under federal law.
-However, the District of Columbia has legalized possession of a certain quantity for individuals in the city.
-Accordingly, the DC crime of possession of marijuana no longer exists.
-However, it does under federal law.
-And it is still illegal to sell marijuana in DC and to smoke it in public under DC laws.
+However, DC has legalized possession of a certain quantity for individuals in the city.
+Accordingly, the DC crime of possession of marijuana no longer exists, but the federal crime exists.
+It is still illegal to sell marijuana in DC and to smoke it in public under DC laws.